The Top 5 Diabetes Complications to Watch Out For

 Depression, vision or hearing impairments, and incontinence are additional medical conditions that are more likely to occur in people who have diabetes.

 Be aware that these conditions may be related to diabetes.
-If you notice symptoms of any of these conditions, have your older adult visit the doctor right away.
+If you notice symptoms of any of these conditions, have your loved one visit the doctor right away.

 Recommended for you: